Quick Verdict

 The biggest difference is edge quality.
 Pro synthetic brushes usually have more uniform fibers and denser heads, which helps them press and blend product without leaving faint streaks behind.
 That matters most on the parts of the face where texture shows up fast: around the nose, along the jaw, and under the chin.

 Drugstore synthetic brushes can still apply makeup well, but they often need more buffing to reach the same finish.
 That extra blending is the trade-off.
-They are fine for getting product on the face; they are less reliable when the goal is a polished, even look.
+They are fine for getting product on the face; they are less reliable when The aim is a polished, even look.

 Construction changes the feel too.
 A tighter ferrule and a better-shaped tuft give the brush more control, so it stays together when you add pressure.
 Cheaper brushes tend to feel looser and more forgiving, which is useful for quick powder work but less helpful for cream or liquid complexion products.